DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Book/Day_1_Lecture_Introduction.md

 ## Bibliography

-- Palmer, C. L., Wickett, K. M., Weber, N. M., Muñoz, T., & Renear, A. H. (2013).
+- Palmer, C. L., Weber, N. M., Muñoz, T., & Renear, A. H. (2013).
 Foundations of data curation: the pedagogy and practice of “purposeful work” with research data.
 Arch J, 3.